arkumu/arkumu.github.io/dokumentation/benutzerrechteverwaltung/index.markdown

 **Simple Registered Users in the Ingest Backend are permitted to:**

-* Create Projects for the university.
+* Create Projects for their university.
-* View, edit and delete your own Projects if they have not been linked by anyone else.
+* View, edit and delete their own Projects if they have not been linked by anyone else.
-* View Projects created by other users, including those from other universities (* at least the information that is intended for public viewing), and link them to your own Projects.
+* View Projects created by other users, including those from other universities (* at least the information that is intended for public viewing), and link them to their own Projects.
 * Create Keywords and use existing Keywords.
-* Create Events, edit your own Events and delete them if they are not used by any other users.
+* Create Events, edit their own Events and delete them if they are not used by any other users.
-* View Events created by other users, including those from other universities, and link them to your Project.
+* View Events created by other users, including those from other universities, and link them to their Project.
-* Create Actors, edit your own Actors and delete them if they are not used by any other users.
+* Create Actors, edit their own Actors and delete them if they are not used by any other users.
-* Create Equipment and Equipment Types, edit your own equipment and delete it if it is not used by any other user.
+* Create Equipment and Equipment Types, edit their own equipment and delete it if it is not used by any other user.
-* View Equipment from other users, including those from other universities, and link it to your Project.
+* View Equipment from other users, including those from other universities, and link it to their Project.
 * Create Physical Objects, edit their own Physical Objects and delete them if they are not used by any other user.
-* View* Physical Objects belonging to other users, including those from other universities, and link them to their own event.
+* View* Physical Objects belonging to other users, including those from other universities, and link them to their own Event.
-* Create Information Carriers, edit their own Information Carriers and delete them if they are not used by any other user.
+* Create Information Storage Mediums, edit their own Information Storage Mediums and delete them if they are not used by any other user.
-* View Information Carriers from other users, including those from other universities, and link them to your own event.
+* View Information Storage Mediums from other users, including those from other universities, and link them to their own Event.
-* Add and edit Digital Objects to your own events and delete them if they are not used by any other users.
+* Add and edit Digital Objects to their own Events and delete them if they are not used by any other users.
-* The following tables can also be viewed and searched for reference, e.g.: Organisational Units, Project Types, Project Categories, Event Types, Roles, Information Storage Medium Type, etc.
+* The following tables can also be viewed and searched for reference, e.g.: Organisational Units, Project Types, Project Categories, Event Types, Roles, Information Storage Medium Types, etc.

 **Simple Registered Users in the Ingest Backend are not permitted to:**